-To order textbooks, go to the Faculty/Staff section in Buckeye Link and select Barnes & Noble (AIP) Orders and follow the instructions there.
+CarmenBooks is part of the affordable learning exchange program and provides digital access to textbooks at lower prices than hard copies.
+To order hard copy textbooks, go to Barnes & Noble (AIP) Orders and follow the instructions.

 When a textbook order for a class is not submitted by the deadline, the bookstore will "auto-adopt" the most recent prior textbook order for that class.
 More specific guidance is available from the Office of Undergraduate Education or the bookstore (email Erin Sandona at Barnes & Noble) Auto-adopted titles for each course will include a custom message on the bookstore website: "Textbooks are listed for information purposes only.
 Please do not order textbooks without first verifying with the instructor, as textbooks may be subject to change."